slarmoo/.github/profile/webFrameworks/performanceMonitoring/performanceMonditoring.md

 ![DotCom Tools](webFrameworksDotComTools.jpg)

 Here you can see we perform acceptably from the United States and Europe, but are struggling in Asia.
-That makes sense considering that our server is located in Ohio.
+That makes sense considering that our server is located in North Virginia.
 In order to correct this, we need to use a Content Delivery Network (CDN) with an additional location closer to our target users in China.